THE FACILITY

 I scattered them on key locations of the map to give the player some extra information on what the environment is and a bit of background on the elements of the narrative.

-This ended up being quite a dense level, with a lot of smaller interconnected rooms, and I really like that that comes from looking for the functionality of the spaces.
+This ended up being quite a dense level, with a lot of smaller interconnected rooms, and I really like that it comes from looking for the functionality of the spaces.

-There are still some points I have to work on, so:
+There are still some points I would like to revisit, so:

 WHAT WOULD I DO DIFFERENTLY TODAY,

-Control has always been a huge influence on my work as a level designer and finally exploring a level directly tied to that world has been an incredible experience.
+Control has always been a huge influence on my work as a level designer and finally exploring a level directly tied to that world has been a fun experience.

 Thank you for reading!